QBeukelman/Inception/README.md

 ### Domain Name System (DNS)

-For Inception, DNS tries to answering:

-> _"When I type `qbeukelm.42.fr`"_ in a browser, how does this end up at my Nginx container?
+> For Inception, DNS tries to answering: _"When I type `qbeukelm.42.fr` in a browser, how does this end up at my Nginx container?"_

 1. Host Level (outside Docker): Connects `qbeukelm.42.fr` to the machine's locat IP e.g. `127.0.0.1`.